 Several reasons were given for their conclusion.
 First, the credit is not targeted to persons who have a high risk of imminent nursing home care.
-The bulk of the credit will be claimed by persons who would not, in the absence of the credit, be receiving nursing homes generally require considerable daily care for an extended period, which, if provided at home (in the form of special nursing care, etc.) is extremely costly, even after the tax credit.
+The bulk of the credit will be claimed by persons who would not, in the absence of the credit, be receiving nursing home care.
+Second, persons who are about to enter nursing homes generally require considerable daily care for an extended period, which, if provided at home (in the form of special nursing care, etc.) is ex remely costly, even after the tax credit.
 Thus, the credit will not prevent institutionalization of these persons in a significant number of instances where public benefits that pay for institutional care are available.
 Finally, persons currently eligible for home health care benefits under Medicare/Medicaid, Title XX Social Services, or other programs will have no incentive to leave these programs if the credit is enacted.

 Please feel free to have someone on your staff call either Andrew Furer of the Office of Tax Legislative Counsel (566-2927) or Sonia Conly of the Office of Tax Analysis (566-4484) if you have any questions or if you require further information regarding S. 2424.

-"/s/ John E. Chapoton
+/s/ John E. Chapoton

-John E. Chapoton Assistant Secretary (Tax Folicy)
+John E. Chapoton

+Assistant Secretary

+(Tax Policy)

+The Honorable

+Bob Packwood

-The Honorable Bob Packwood Chairman, Subcommittee on Taxation and Debt Management Washington, D.C.
+Chairman, Subcommittee on Taxation

+and Debt Management

+Washington, D.C.
 20510